 With names like The North Face and Gore-Tex, it’s hard for most hikers to turn down a shoe like this.
 With a full toe cap, roomy toe box and rugged lugs, this shoe is made to be as robust and protective as a trail runner can be.

 I like the overall low profile and minimal design.
 It’s a more traditional lacing system than the Salomon X Ultra so I wouldn’t expect quite as snug of a fit.

 My only beef with the shoe is the choice of waterproof membrane in combination with a low-cut trail runner.

 Rarely is this a useful combination.
 Because the cut is so low, water is likely to get in over the sides of the shoe if you’re walking in any standing water.

 In case of rain, the shoe is much too minimal to be protected adequately with gaiters.
 This makes for a lose-lose situation and the waterproof membrane really only serves to make the shoe hotter.

-How to Choose the Best Hiking Shoes for You
+How to Choose a Pair of Hiking Shoes – Buyers Guide

-Comfort is a very obvious and important factor when it comes to footwear for hiking because having uncomfortable shoes will ruin your hike.
-Plus, sometimes hiking can get difficult, and when it comes to steep inclines and rocky paths, being uncomfortable can end up being dangerous.
+Comfort is a very obvious and important factor when it comes to footwear for backpacking trips because having uncomfortable shoes will ruin your hike.
+Plus, sometimes hiking can get difficult especially over technical terrain, and when it comes to steep inclines and rocky paths, being uncomfortable can end up being dangerous.